 Make sure you have read the information at universityadmissions.se about documenting your eligibility and specific instructions that may apply to your country.

 3. First assessment of your application

-4. Experienced staff assess your application and ensure that your application meet the specific entry requirements
+4. Experienced staff assess your application and ensure your application meet the specific entry requirements

-If your application meets the general entry requirements it is sent to the local Admissions Office at the University of Borås where experienced staff assess your application and ensure that your application meet the specific entry requirements.
+If your application meets the general entry requirements it is sent to the local Admissions Office at the University of Borås where experienced staff assess your application and ensure that it meets the specific entry requirements.

 5. The selection process